 In this issue there's a conversation with Axon CEO Rick Smith about his new book, "The End of Killing: How Our Newest Technologies Can Solve Humanity's Oldest Problem."
 Smith's book is an argument for developing new less-lethal weapons that will reduce the amount of killing in law enforcement and in the military.

 He's not saying that lethal weapons don't have a place and he's not criticizing today's officers for using lethal force because, as he says, officers today have no other option for defending themselves in deadly situations or in perceived deadly situations.
 But Smith believes technology will give officers new options for defending themselves and others.
 He's also dedicating the considerable resources of Axon to develop a less-lethal electric weapon that is as reliable and effective as a firearm in incapacitating a person.

-If the technological hurdles can be overcome, (See the interview titled "The Futurist" on page 40) Smith believes that the number of fatal officer-involved shootings can be substantially reduced by 2030.
+If the technological hurdles can be overcome, (See the interview titled "The Futurist") Smith believes that the number of fatal officer-involved shootings can be substantially reduced by 2030.
 In Smith's 2030 vision, officers would still carry a duty pistol but their next-generation electronic control weapon (ECW) would be their primary defense tool, unless circumstances required true deadly force.

 It's a fascinating concept and one that smacks a little of science fiction.
 Smith says some of his law enforcement friends are skeptical.
 But others make the point that even in the deadliest situation, law enforcement's duty is to stop the threat, not kill the person presenting the threat.